-Study of the human species with emphasis on the interdependence of humans, other forms of life, and the physical environment.
+Study of the human species with emphasis on the interdependence of humans, other forms of life and the physical environment.
 Three hrs. lecture, 2 hrs. lab.
 Not for majors or minors.
 Every semester.
 GEP Group C.

 BIOL 128 Introduction to Ethnobotany

 4 cr.

 Introduction into the discipline of ethnobotany focusing on the role of plants in Appalachian and other cultures.
 Field trips to local parks and visits with people active in the use of plants will provide opportunities for hands-on experience with techniques and methods used by field ethnobotanists.
 Three hrs. lecture, one 2-hr. lab.
 Fall.

 BIOL 149 General Biology I

-4 cı
+4 cr.

 Biological principles and concepts.
 The life processes, development and relationship among organisms.
 Three hrs. lecture, 2 hrs. lab.
-Every semester. $GEP\ Group\ C.$
+Every semester.
+GEP Group C.

 BIOL 150 General Biology II

-4 cr
+4 cr.

 Plant and animal groups and the ecosystem.
 Emphasis on physiology and morphology.
 Three hrs. lecture, 2 hrs. lab.
 Required for majors.
 Every semester.
 Prerequisite: BIOL 149.

-BIOL 200 Scientific Investigation and Communication
+BIOL 200 Scientific Investigation and Communication 3 cr.

-3 cr.

 Problem solving and communication in the natural sciences.
-Emphasis on analytical reasoning, application of concepts and principles, and values of language, order, and measurement to scientific thought.
+Emphasis on analytical reasoning, application of concepts and principles, and values of language, order and measurement to scientific thought.
 Three hrs. lecture/discussion.
 Every semester.
 Prerequisite: BIOL 149, MATH 209, and sophomore standing or permission of instructor.

-BIOL 201 Anatomy and Physiology I
+BIOL 201 Anatomy and Physiology I 4 cr.

-4 cr.

 Structure and function of the human body.
 Includes its organization, the musculoskeletal system and the nervous system.
 Two hrs. lecture and two 2-hr. labs.
 Fall.
+Prerequisite: BIOL 149

+BIOL 202 Anatomy and Physiology II

+4 cr.

-Prerequisite: BIOL 149.
-BIOL 202 Anatomy and Physiology II Structure and function of the human body.
-Includes the endocrine, circulatory, respiratory, digestive, excretory, and reproductive systems, and human development.
+Structure and function of the human body.
+Includes the endocrine, circulatory, respiratory, digestive, excretory and reproductive systems, and human development.
 Two hrs. lecture and two 2-hr. labs.
 Spring.
 Prerequisite: BIOL 201 or permission of instructor.
-BIOL 211 Essentials of Anatomy and Physiology An introduction to the structure, function, and movement of the human body.
+BIOL 211 Essentials of Anatomy and Physiology 4 cr.

+An introduction to the structure, function, and movement of the human body.
 Three lectures and one two-hour laboratory period per week.
 Not for majors.
 Fall.
 Prerequisite: BIOL 149.

+BIOLOGY

+BIOL 230 Wildlife Techniques

+3 cr.

-BIOL 230 Wildlife Techniques Study and management of wildlife species.
+Study and management of wildlife species.
 Capture, marking, physiological indices, food habits and nutrition, sex and age, population and habitat analysis.
 Current management practices.
 Two hrs. lecture, 3-hrs. lab.
 Fall.
 Not open to students who have credit for former BIOL 330.
 Prerequisite: BIOL 150.

+BIOL 302 Animal Physiology

+BIOL 334 General Animal Behavior

+3 cr.

+Behavior of animals from an evolutionary approach.
+Research project required.
+Three hrs. lecture.
+Spring, odd-numbered years.
+Prerequisite: BIOL 150 or permission of instructor. food and other purposes.
+One hr. lecture, one 4-hr. lab.
+Spring, odd-numbered years.
+4 cr.

-BIOL 302 Animal Physiology Mammalian physiology, with emphasis on basic physiology.
+Mammalian physiology, with emphasis on basic physiology.
 Two hrs. lecture, two 2-hr. labs.
 Every semester.
 Prerequisite: BIOL 149, CHEM 102.

-BIOL 303 Plant Physiology 4 cr.
+BIOL 303 Plant Physiology

 Higher-plant growth and differentiation.
 Case-study method.
-Topics include general differentiation, photometabolism, translocation, and water relations.
+Topics include general differentiation, photometabolism, translocation and water relations.
 Three hrs. lecture, 3 hrs. lab.
 Spring.
 Prerequisites: BIOL 150 and CHEM 102.
 CHEM 301 recommended.

 BIOL 304 Microbiology

+4 cr.

 Microorganisms, especially their form, structure, reproduction, physiology, metabolism, and identification, will be studied with emphasis on their distribution in nature, their beneficial and detrimental effects on humans, and the physical and chemical changes they make in the environment.
 Two hrs. lecture and two 2-hr. labs.
 Every semester.
-Prerequisites: BIOL 149, CHEM
+Prerequisites: BIOL 149, CHEM 102.

 BIOL 305 Dendrology

 3 cr.